FNNDSC/orthanc-patient-list/README.md

 Download the plugin from https://github.com/FNNDSC/orthanc-patient-list/releases/latest

-Pre-compiled binaries are only available for Linux x86_64, and the UI will be served from the URI path `/pui`.
-If you want to change this, you need to build from source.
+Pre-compiled binaries are only available for Linux x86_64.
+It may be compatible with other platforms, but you will need to [compile from source](#build-from-source).

 ### Build from Source